 Helene S.

 Helene is originally from just outside Boston.
 She graduated with a degree in journalism from Syracuse University.
 After graduation, Helene worked as a photographer and photo editor for various publications in Boston, Maine and Washington D.C.
-Helene is a career switcher and got her masters in special education from University of Virginia.
-She is currently employed at Essex Middle School as a special educator.
+Helene is a career switcher and got her master’s in special education from University of Virginia.
+She has recently achieved her second master’s from University of Vermont in interdisciplinary studies with an addition certification in Trauma and Resilience.
 Helene’s licensure is from kindergarten to age 22 in special education.
 She is trained in many literacy programs and enjoys working with all ages on reading and writing.
-When not working, Helene is spending time with her children and the many animals that live with them.
-If there is a spare moment, her favorite thing to do is curl up with one of those animals and a good book.
-She wants to share that love of reading with all children.
-Accepting new students.
+Helene has passed on this love of learning to both her children, one who is a fourth generation teacher and the other studying at Louisiana State University.
+As soon as the weather is warm enough, Helene takes her love of reading outside to the hammock in addition to extensive gardening and hiking.
+She is a student centered educator who ties the child’s interests in with learning to develop a thirst for knowledge and the skills to be a life long learner.
+Accepting new students; online only.

 Jacob S.